sulu/sulu-docs/upgrades/upgrade-1.6-2.0.rst

 This is probably the trickiest part of the upgrade.
 You have to move all of your project specific files from the old project folder to the new one.

-These files are not always located in the same place as previously.
+These files are not always located in the same place as previously, because we adapted to the new folder structure Symfony has introduced with `Symfony Flex`_.
 Use the below table to get an idea how to move these files:

 .. list-table::
     :header-rows: 1